quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ACK-Eliciting Threshold, an endpoint can expect that the peer will not need to wait for its `max_ack_delay` period before sending an acknowledgement.
 In such cases, the endpoint MAY therefore exclude the peer's 'max_ack_delay' from its PTO calculation.
-When Ignore Order is enabled and loss causes the peer to not receive enough packets to trigger an immediate acknowledgement, the receiver will wait 'max_ack_delay', increasing the chances of a premature PTO.
+When Reordering Threshold is set to 0 and loss causes the peer to not receive enough packets to trigger an immediate acknowledgement, the receiver will wait 'max_ack_delay', increasing the chances of a premature PTO.
-Therefore, if Ignore Order is enabled, the PTO MUST be larger than the peer's 'max_ack_delay'.
+Therefore, if Reordering Threshold is set to 0, the PTO MUST be larger than the peer's 'max_ack_delay'.

 When sending PTO packets, one can include an IMMEDIATE_ACK frame to elicit an immediate acknowledgement.
 This avoids waiting the ack delay for